ovh/celery-director/docs/docs/quickstart.md

 $ director workflow run example.ETL
 ```

+!!! tip
+    You can also use the WebUI or the API to [execute your workflows](guides/run-workflows.md).

 ## Execute the tasks

 A Celery worker instance needs to be started to consume the broker and execute the tasks :